Arrow BOOK

 • Medical factors increase procedural risk

-• Goals and expectations do not align with likely outcomes
+• Treatment goals do not align with expected outcomes

-Other options may include spinal cord stimulation peripheral nerve stimulation targeted nerve blocks radiofrequency procedures or multidisciplinary management.
+Alternative options may include spinal cord stimulation, peripheral nerve stimulation, targeted nerve blocks, radiofrequency procedures, or multidisciplinary pain management.

 Safety Note

-Arrange a consultation to discuss whether DRG stimulation may be suitable for your pain pattern.
+Arrange a consultation to discuss whether DRG stimulation may be appropriate for your pain pattern.